fictionco/fiction/@docs/overview/core-concepts/index.md

   - Build new modules rather than add new features to old ones.
 - **The 12 Factor App** The [12 Factor App](https://12factor.net/) guideline discusses how to build apps that are scalable and portable; also, easy to develop.
 Factor leverages this philosophy.
 - **JavaScript and TypeScript Only** In the last years, the one language that has made the most progress is clearly JavaScript and it's type-safe buddy TypeScript.
 For that reason, Factor is focused on JS and JS oriented libraries.
 That way you only need to learn one key language and complementary tools.
 - **The value of open-source.** Working with proprietary technology often leads to risks and costs in the long term.
-We've found that open-source tech is not only free, but also reduces risk and encourages standardization of your app.
+We've found that open-source tech is not only free but also reduces risk and encourages standardization of your app.